After Chauvin verdict, CMPD's 1st Black chief says law enforcement 'needs to keep evolving'

 "They should have a voice," Monroe said.
 "There's something that we can learn from citizens because they've experienced much of what we teach our officers."

-Jennings held a news conference after the verdict was read and said he had been watching and waiting for the verdict for over a year.
+Jennings held a news conference after the verdict was read and said he had been watching and waiting for the verdict for nearly a year.

 Jennings said law enforcement had been trying to build trust and incidents like this take them 10 steps back, but said on Tuesday, the justice system has spoken.